Duel Masters: English version

 The English-language version of the series was produced by Hasbro Entertainment and Plastic Cow Productions.
 It made a truncated four-episode preview premiere on Cartoon Network's Toonami block on February 27, 2004.
 The series then made its official premiere on March 13, 2004, as part of the Saturday Video Entertainment System block, with fewer edits.
 When Toonami was moved to Saturdays, the block premiered the rest of the series.
-It was also aired in a 6:00 AM timeslot on early Weekday mornings, as part of Cartoon Network's Early Prime block, which was aimed at kids who were getting ready to go to school during this time on October 4 to December 31, 2004 and it returns once again on June 20 to December 30, 2005.
+It was also aired in a 6:00 AM timeslot on early Weekday mornings, as part of Cartoon Network's Early Prime block, which was aimed at kids who were getting ready to go to school during this time from October 4 to December 31, 2004.
+It returned once again from June 20 to December 30, 2005.

 A second batch of 26 episodes was produced by Hasbro Studios and Elastic Media Corporation and premiered on Cartoon Network on March 26, 2005.
 Despite being aired some months later, these episodes were considered part of the first season and featured an original storyline not adapted from the manga.
-While the original animation studio and staff remained the same as the first season, these episodes were never broadcast or acknowledged in Japan.
+Although the original animation studio and staff remained mostly the same as the first season, these episodes were never broadcast or acknowledged in Japan.

 Duel Masters 2.0 was later produced by Hasbro and Howling Cat Studios.
 It was adapted from the first half of Duel Masters Charge, compressing 26 episodes into 13.
 The final three episodes were scheduled but never aired.

 Episodes of the English version are currently available for streaming on The Roku Channel, Tubi TV and Amazon Prime.

+The anime currently reruns on Hasbro Legends.